 Fig and Goat Cheese Pinwheel

-These little bites of goodness combine the sweet richness of fig preserves with the creamy tang of honey-flavored goat cheese.
-With a sprinkle of brown sugar and fresh thyme, they’re a flavor explosion that will have your guests raving!
+If you’re looking for an easy appetizer, look no further than these Fig & Goat Cheese Pinwheels!
+These warm pinwheels combine the sweet richness of fig preserves with the creamy tang of honey-flavored goat cheese.
+With a sprinkle of brown sugar and fresh thyme, they’re a flavorful snack for any gathering!

 How to Make Fig and Goat Cheese Pinwheel